seanzhan0319/testSurvey-with-api/README.md

-This folder is linked to heroku app testexpt-w-api.
+This project is linked to heroku app testexpt-w-api.